pablospaltro/pablospaltro/README.md

 ‎
 ---

 Hi, there!
-I'm Pablo, a musician and a developer in progress.
+I'm Pablo, a musician and developer in progress.

 Currently enrolled in Java Spring Boot and QC Automation courses.